vsoch/scif/docs/pages/8-community.md

  - [Find useful examples](https://containers-ftw.github.io/apps) and apps for your Singularity containers.
  - Contribute to the implementation in the [Singularity](https://www.github.com/singularityware/singularity.git) software.
  - [Contribute an App](https://www.github.com/containers-ftw/apps) for others to use.
- - [Ask a question](https://www.github.com/containers-ftw/SCI-F/issues), anything on your mind.
+ - [Ask a question](https://www.github.com/vsoch/scif/issues), anything on your mind.

 ## Future Work
-SCI-F is exciting because it makes basic scientific application development (optimized in containers) and usage easier.
+SCIF is exciting because it makes basic scientific application development (optimized in containers) and usage easier.
 The user can immediately inspect and see software, and how to use it.
 The user can install additional software, copy from one container to another, or view metadata and help documentation.
 The developer is provided guidance for how and where to install and configure software, but complete freedom with regard to the software itself.
 The minimum requirements for any package are a name for its folder, and then optionally a runscript and help document for the user.
 In addition to these basic examples, we provide other future use cases that would be possible with the Scientific Filesystem.

 ### Mapping of container landscape